peidacai/espresso-math.github.io/_posts/2016-10-19-General-Assembly-Project04.md

    - Clean data
    - Build classifier model to predict data scientists' salaries

-### 2. Web Scraping

-Salaries data was scraped from [www.indeed.com](www.indeed.com).
-Some pre-project research was conducted on the best cities for data scientists in the USA and a list of 246 cities was scraped from a separate [site](https://www.goodcall.com/data-center/best-places-data-scientists) as the basis to search for salaries.
-Search results was restricted to 300 per city and the following information was extracted:
+This blog post will be broken down into a non-technical and technical portion.

+## Non-Technical

+The approach to this project was to predict if the salary of a single Data Scientist job listing in USA would be higher or lower than the median of $85,000 a year.
+The following factors were taken into consideration:

    - Job Title
    - Location
-   - Salary
    - Company name
    - Company ratings
    - Number of reviews
    - Job Summary

+The accuracy of the predictive model was about 78.4%, the top 4 most important factors in the model were:

+   1. Job Summary (the word "looking")
+   2. Job Title (the word "quantitative")
+   3. Job Title (the word "data")
+   4. New York State

+The 4th factor was included as it was the top "non-word" factor which determined the model.

+The model was further tuned to minimise occurences (close to zero chance) of predicting a high salary when actual salary is low.
+However, this was at the expense of higher error rates (about 1 in 2) at predicting low salary.

+## Technical

+### 2. Web Scraping

+Salaries data was scraped from [www.indeed.com](www.indeed.com).
+Some pre-project research was conducted on the best cities for data scientists in the USA and a list of 246 cities was scraped from a separate [site](https://www.goodcall.com/data-center/best-places-data-scientists) as the basis to search for salaries.
+Search results was restricted to 300 per city and the following information was extracted:

 ![screendump_from_indeed]({{site-url}}/images/indeed_screen_dump.png)